sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 help.

-If you are not a developer, then you will need to hire a developer to take Flex into use.
+If you are not a developer, then you will need to hire a developer to take Sharetribe into use.
 We recommend finding a vetted developer from Sharetribe’s
 [Expert Partner Network](https://www.sharetribe.com/experts/).
 As a next step, learn more about how to